BILGI-IE-423/ie423-2024-termproject-group-yes/ReadME.md

 Is there a relationship between IMDB and Netflix?

-# Preprocessing Step or the model for screenwriters:
+# Preprocessing Step or the Model for Screenwriters:

 **Filter the Data:**